mario-purestake/chainbridge-spec/spec.md

 ### Definitions

+- `Account`: a user on a blockchain
 - `Address`: unique identifier for a user on a given blockchain.
 Commonly the public key from a keypair.
-- `Token`: the representation of an asset, which an address can "own".
+- `Token`: the representation of an asset, which an account can "own".
 - `Home Chain`: every token has a `Home Chain`, which is the chain where the token primarily exists.
+- `Native Token`: the underlying token of a blockchain that secures the network.
 - `Synthetic Token`: a representation of a Token on any chain that is not the `Home Chain`.
 - `Event`: a piece of data stored on-chain, explaining that a certain operation occurred.
-- `Validator`: an address that has the ability to call functions not available to the public.
+- `Validator`: an account that has the ability to call functions not available to the public, also responsible for running the bridge software.
 - `Proposal`: a transfer request from one chain to another.
 - `Threshold`: the number of required votes to pass a proposal.
 - `Handler`: a method which resolves the transfer of a token
 - `Hash`: some hashing algorithm, this does not need to be standardized across all blockchains.
 - `ChainId`: a unique identifier associated with a single chain (TODO: Specify how they are chosen)
 // TODO: Remove or change
-- `Safe`: A set of functions that live on a blockchain.
-The Safe can take ownership of tokens, and is able to also transfer them.
+- `Safe`: an account that can be in possession of a token or native token.
+The Safe maintains custody of assets that are transferred out of the chain.
 - `Handler`: Responsible for decoding deposits, typically paired with a Safe.
 Note: Handlers have a relationship between blockchains.
 The metadata field must be standardized between every blockchain.

 ### Assumptions